AzizEmir/lxc-fzf-completion/README.md

 By combining LXC container names with fzf's interactive fuzzy search, users can easily select a container from a list with a preview of its configuration.
 Additionally, if available, the script displays the container's index.md file along with its config file, making it easier to review container-specific details before performing actions like starting or stopping.

+> [!TIP]
-- Shows the contents of the index.md file, followed by the config file preview after the --- separator.
+> Shows the contents of the index.md file, followed by the config file preview after the --- separator.